Garden AdviceHow to waterproof a shed the right way

 Keep in mind, as you install perimeter security that can potentially harm someone, even intruders, you owe a duty of care to them.
 Ensure to place a warning sign, in any case, to prevent, say, a none-the-wiser child from injuring themselves.

 Whatever you decide to use for extending the height of your border fixture, beware that it should not exceed the legally-permitted 2-metre mark.

 Replace damaged fence panels and fix crumbling stone wall spots.
 Don’t forget that you can install a new sturdy fence on your side of the property should an intruder sees the opportunity to access your garden through a weakened point in the fence you share with your neighbour.
 Or in other words, you don’t need to go into disputes with them over any fence repairs responsibilities.

-Motion-triggered lights, fitted near key garden features and outbuildings are a good security measure against potential break-ins.
-In addition, light up areas near thick plant foliage and in dark corners of your green space.
-You can install solar LED lights along pathways, around garden features, and next to your shed, etc.
+Motion-triggered lights, fitted near key garden features and outbuildings, are a good security measure against potential break-ins.
+Light up areas near thick plant foliage and in dark corners of your green space to deter any invaders.
+Remember, burglars avoid to be seen.
+You can install solar LED lights along pathways, around garden features, next to your shed, etc.

 Ensure that any security movement detection lighting systems are installed correctly so that the light doesn’t prevent you from actually seeing a possible intruder.
 And of course, consider your immediate neighbours, who wouldn’t be ecstatic if dazzled by it once it’s been triggered.

 This is no brainer but folks could place more effort in keeping their back garden gate properly locked.
 It’s a good idea to fit the entry feature with solid locks – one at the top and one at the bottom of the gate – to secure your garden gate.
 Consider installing a mortice deadlock or any other high-security locks, that are tested for the most common burglary attacks.